Loopring [NEO] (LRN) Price Reaches $0.0141

 Buying and Selling Loopring [NEO]

-Loopring [NEO] can be bought or sold on these cryptocurrency exchanges: DragonEX, Gate.io, CoinMex, Switcheo Network and IDAX.
-It is usually not possible to purchase alternative cryptocurrencies such as Loopring [NEO] directly using US dollars.
-Investors seeking to acquire Loopring [NEO] should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Loopring [NEO] can be traded on these cryptocurrency exchanges: Switcheo Network, CoinMex, IDAX, DragonEX and Gate.io.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Loopring [NEO] directly using US dollars.
+Investors seeking to trade Loopring [NEO] should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Loopring [NEO] using one of the aforementioned exchanges.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “LRNUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );